 Looked upon as the last resort when it comes to debt issues.
 Filing for bankruptcy is a serious decision and leaves a negative impact on your credit file.
 It’s also highly likely to prevent you from obtaining credit in the near future.
 When officially declaring and filing for bankruptcy in Australia, a trustee will be assigned to manage your outstanding debts with the creditors to achieve the most sensible outcome for all involved.
 You can nominate a registered trustee for your choice, or be appointed one though AFSA.
 Other implications include thresholds on future earnings, so you may need to make compulsory payments to your trustee, not to mention restrictions on your employment and running a business.
 It can take around seven to ten years from the filing date for the bankruptcy record to drop off your report.

-Remember it’s never too late to turn for help when its debt.
+Remember that it is never too late to turn for help when needed.
 Regardless of the stage of the debt cycle, ignoring the problem won’t make it go away.
 There are a lot more options for dealing with your debt than you probably think – the ones here are just a few of the more obvious.
 Be sure to research all of your options thoroughly before making a decision.
 Being in debt is just a temporary glitch in life and it is possible to recover over time.
-Also be safe in the knowledge that you are not alone, millions of Australians are in the same boat.